-“So using your metaphor, this…um…’shoe parasite’ was formed from a desire that began in childhood and has been kept unabated for years by your constant desire for a new pair of shoes.
-Each time the host—you—buys another pair of shoes you feed this shoe parasite and it gets bigger and stronger.
+“So using your metaphor, this brain parasite was formed from a desire that began in childhood and has been kept unabated for years by your constant desire for a new pair of shoes.
+Each time the host—you—buys another pair of shoes you feed the parasite and it gets bigger and stronger.
 The parasite now has full control of you and in spite of not being able to pay your rent, you are still buying shoes.”

 “Ugh, how do I get rid of it?” asks Al.

 “You starve it to death.
 You have no choice!
 You lost your job, you can’t pay rent and you’re on the brink of financial ruin.
 At first, it’s tough.
 You avoid the internet which stalks you with shoe ads at every website you visit, and you stay away from all shopping centers.
 But eventually, you gain the upper hand and begin to feel a sense of ease as the tension created by the desire that began when you were just a boy begins to subside.
-The parasite isn’t dead, but at least it has shrunk down to a manageable size and you’ll know it next time it you see it.”
+The parasite isn’t dead, but at least it has shrunk down to a manageable size.”

 “Ok, so what’s your point?
 That we’re all mad, infested with parasites?”
 Al had a tendency to always jump to conclusions, especially conspiratorial ones.